Wanna make an easy dip for your next party? This vegan black bean dip is creamy, garlicky, and good for you, too.

 - Pinch of freshly ground black pepper

-- A few dashes of your favorite hot sauce, to taste
+- A few dashes of your favorite hot sauce

-- Meanwhile, make the dip.
-In a small skillet, toast the cumin seeds on low heat until fragrant, 1-2 minutes.
+- In a small skillet, toast the cumin seeds on low heat until fragrant, 1-2 minutes.

-- In a food processor, combine the beans, garlic, water, lime juice, oil, paprika, salt, pepper, hot sauce, and toasted cumin.
+- In a food processor, combine the beans, garlic, 1 tablespoon of the cilantro, water, lime juice, oil, paprika, salt, pepper, hot sauce, and the toasted cumin seeds.
 Puree until smooth.
 Taste and season with more salt or lime juice, if needed.
-Remove the blade and stir in 1 tablespoon of the cilantro.

-- Scrape the dip into a serving bowl, drizzle with a bit of oil, and sprinkle with the pepper flakes, cumin, and the remaining tablespoon of cilantro.
+- Scrape the dip into a serving bowl, drizzle with a bit of oil, and sprinkle with the pepper flakes and cumin, if using, and the remaining tablespoon of cilantro.
 (The dip can be made up to a day in advance.
 Hold off on the garnishes until right before serving).